Garlock Sealing Technologies

 Garlock Sealing Technologies manufactures gaskets and other sealing products.
-Although the company no longer uses asbestos in its products, its long association with it resulted in related lawsuits.
-Garlock filed for bankruptcy to handle the mounting cases and is now a subsidiary of EnPro Industries.
+Although the company no longer uses asbestos in its products, its use of asbestos resulted in related lawsuits.
+Garlock filed for bankruptcy and created an asbestos trust fund to handle asbestos liabilities.

 If you have mesothelioma, asbestosis, or asbestos-related lung cancer, you may qualify for substantial compensation.
-Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
+Currently, there is over $30 billion in asbestos trust funds awaiting those who’ve been diagnosed with an asbestos illness.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 FREE Financial Compensation Packet

-- Info on law firms that will recover your highest compensation
+- Info on law firms that will recover your HIGHEST COMPENSATION

 - Learn how to get paid in 90 days